tastycode-dev/tastycode-dev.github.io/_drafts/american-options-gpu.md

 single machine</u>.
 In addition, there is no need to setup a network, manage software on various machines, and hire an army of devops to automate all that.

+This gives extra 3-5x cost reduction in favour of GPU.

-**Cheap to upgrade.** PCI-E standard is backward compatible, so that new GPU cards are still run on old motherboards.
-Below is the same benchmark run on a much older machine with dual [Xeon X5675](https://www.techpowerup.com/cpu-specs/xeon-x5675.c949) from 2011:
+**Cheap to upgrade.** PCI-E standard is backward compatible, so that new GPU cards are still run on
+<u>old machines</u>.
+Below is the same benchmark run on a much older machine with dual
+[Xeon X5675](https://www.techpowerup.com/cpu-specs/xeon-x5675.c949) from 2011:

 ![Benchmark CPU vs GPU](/assets/img/2023-08-22/bench-z800.png)

-What immediately catches the eye is that Ryzen 9 outperforms the dual-Xeon setup (both have equal number of physical cores, btw).
-This is not a surprise, given a 10-year gap.
+What immediately catches the eye is that Ryzen 9 outperforms the dual-Xeon machine (both have equal number of physical cores, btw).
+This is not a surprise, given a 10-year technological gap.

-However, surprising is that a newer **GPU performs equally well** on a much older machine.
+Surprising is that a newer <u>GPU performs equally well</u> on a much older machine.
 In practice, this means that at some point in the future when GPU cards deserve an upgrade there is no need to upgrade other components, like CPU, motherboard, etc.

-All this easily gives extra 3-5x advantage in favour of GPU.

 ## Summary

-As we saw at the beginning, a single GPU card is about **4x cheaper** to run than CPU.
-This is already a big benefit on the start.
-The question is whether it's faster or at least not that much slower.

-Next, **2x speedup** comes from the number of cores GPU contains.
-This is not 100x as we expected from theory, but still a considerable gain.

-Finally, instead of expected 32x speedup by switching from `double` to `float` we get only **2x gain**.
-This is very likely due to that main bottleneck is not computation itself but data transfer (as float-grid is 2x smaller than double-grid).

-**Final verdict.** GPU is **20x cheaper** to price with finite-difference than CPU.
+The <u>Finite-Difference method</u> is a universal and powerful method, heavily used in the financial industry.
+However, what is the benefit of running it on GPU ?

+**Final verdict.** My benchmark shows that:

+- GPU is 2x faster
+- GPU is 3x-5x cheaper

+This combined gives <u>10x factor</u> in favour of GPU as a platform for pricing derivatives.